Lipen/discrete-math-course/typst/lec-logic.typ

 == Semantics: The Meaning of Logic

 #Block[
-  *Semantics* concerns the _meaning_ (or _interpretation_) of logical expressions --- how they relate to _truth_ values.
+  *Semantics* assigns meaning to formulas --- how they relate to truth values.

-  While syntax asks "Is this formula well-formed?", semantics asks "Is this formula _true_?"
+  Syntax: "Is this well-formed?" $quad$ Semantics: "Is this true?"
 ]

 #definition[